Mill Creek Visitor Center

 Sand to Snow National Monument

-The 154,000-acre monument extends from Bureau of Land Management lands on the Sonoran desert floor bordering Joshua Tree National Park, up to over 10,000 feet in the San Gorgonio Wilderness on the San Bernardino National Forest.
+The 154,000-acre monument extends from Bureau of Land Management (BLM) lands on the Sonoran desert floor bordering Joshua Tree National Park, up to over 10,000 feet in the San Gorgonio Wilderness on the San Bernardino National Forest.

 The striking diversity of lands within this monument is breathtaking – they are filled with the stories of ancient peoples, soaring mountain peaks, critical wildlife corridors and rich biological diversity.
 They also offer a wide variety of recreation opportunities for urban populations living close to the shadows of these majestic mountain peaks – the San Gorgonio Mountain region serves as an important recreational hub for 24 million people living within a two-hour drive of the area.